vijiths2003/VSD_RISC-V_Vijith-S/README.md

 ### WHAT IS RISC-V?
 >RISC-V  is an open-standard instruction set architecture (ISA) based on Reduced Instruction Set Computing (RISC) principles.
 RISC-V is a free and open architecture.
 It is designed to be simple, extensible, and modular, making it suitable for various applications, from small embedded systems to high-performance computing.

+**1. Download the Virtual Disk Image and Install it using Oracle VM Box**